Matir/blog/_posts/2017-08-02-hacker-summer-camp-2017-def-con.md

 isn't a passing fad, and we'll have millions of low-cost devices deployed and not properly managed.
 There's no time like the present to get security to the front and center of the IoT device design process.

+In previous years, I'd always played in the Capture the Packet contest.
+This year I opted out, despite having a bye in the first round, because there was so much going on and because it had consumed too much of my time at DEF CON 24.
+I don't regret this decision, but it is something I missed slightly.
+In fact, it ended up that I never even set foot in the packet capture village!
+(I guess that's what happens to villages at the end of halls?)

+The "linecon" joke was never more accurate than this year -- there was a line for everything!
+Not only did every talk have lines, but there were lines to get into the Biohacking Village, the Swag line was long (where was Hacker Stickers with our official unofficial swag?), even the line for Mohawkcon was ridiculous!
+(Maybe next year I just need to get a mohawk before I go there -- it's not like I don't donate to the EFF anyway.)
+I'm sure this is a combination of many factors, including the growth of the community, the new venue, and the fact that it wouldn't be DEF CON without linecon.

+The DEF CON artwork is not something I normally write about, largely because I'm no artist and I barely have an eye for, well, anything, but I really thought the art was excellent this year.
+I so desperately wanted to rip one of the posters off the wall next to the escalators!
+(I have hopes one of them might appear in a charity auction at some point, but I didn't see it at con.)

+Caesar's as a venue was okay -- there was noticably more space, but figuring out how to get between some of the areas was not crystal clear.
+A lot of that was on me -- I should've done more recon of the con area.
+(Look for a "lessons learned" post coming soon.)
+My hotel room was awesome though, and in the tower right above the con space, so I had that going for me.
+Fingers crossed to get in the same tower next year.

+Mad props to DT and all the DEF CON Goons and organizers who work so hard to put the event together.
+No matter how much chaos there may be, I've had a great time every year, and I wouldn't miss it for the world.
+That's just a part of the World's Biggest Hacker Convention.